fkitsantas/Reina.Cryptography/README.md

 ### Integration with Azure Key Vault

-#### Configuration - Azure Key Vault Credentials

-The `Config.cs` file, residing within the Configuration folder, is pivotal for the management of Azure Key Vault credentials.
-This file contains variables that should be populated to facilitate seamless authentication:
+The `Config.cs` file, located in the Configuration folder, is handling the Azure Key Vault credentials.
+These variables need to be populated to ensure seamless authentication:

 - `AzureKeyVaultUrl`: URL for the Azure Key Vault.
 - `AzureClientId`: Client ID for Azure authentication.